 Our green spaces also provide an opportunity to promote rural skills, training and employment.
 Enabling people from disadvantaged communities to connect with these opportunities will help them to thrive, as well as contribute to addressing the workforce shortages.

-Thanks to the support of a committed cohort of donors and funders, OCF’s first ever round of Thriving in Nature grants were paid in August 2024, with multi-year grants totalling £494k given to 12 small local charities.
-Some examples were:
+Thanks to the support of a committed cohort of donors and funders, OCF’s first ever round of Thriving in Nature grants were paid in August 2024, with multi-year grants totalling £494k given to 14 small local charities.
+The grants we’ve already made are proving to benefit both mental and physical wellbeing:

-- Oxford Community Action, which received £51,311 over three years to support people from minoritised backgrounds to access nature through guided hikes on a variety of terrains
+- Oxford Community Action (£51,311 over three years) is supporting people from minoritised backgrounds to feel the benefits of nature through guided hikes and bike rides.

-- Cheney School Association, which received £9,000 over two years to transform inner courtyards of the school into lively green spaces, designed to encourage wildlife and wellbeing
+- Cheney School Association (£9,000 over two years) is improving students’ behaviour and wellbeing by transforming inner courtyards of the school into lively green spaces.

-- 21st Century Thame, which received £9,884 over two years to help women and girls to learn about and use regenerative agriculture.
+- 21st Century Thame (£9,884 over two years) is helping women and girls move on from abuse and trauma through regenerative agriculture.